 The package comes within the packaging, and it is the subset of packaging.
 On the other hand, the packaging is the superset of the package.

-Read Next: What is Industrial Product?
+Read Next: What is an Industrial Product?

 Sajan Kushmi is a content writer with more than 4 years of experience.
 He holds BIM Degree.
 He write on the topics related to Management, Marketing, and Entrepreneurship.